digital-land/specification/content/specification/design-code.md

         - field: documentation-url
           description: the URL for guidance on the design code rule
         - field: document-url
+        - field: design-code-rule-categories
+          description: a list of one or more <a href="#design-code-category">design-code-rule-categories</a> references, separated by a semi-colon ';' character
+          example: 'public-art;building-height'
         - field: notes
         - field: entry-date
         - field: start-date